maithilish/uknit/notes/astnotes.md

 ## Exp for MI, Return, Infer

-ArrayCreation (with new), ArrayInitializer (no new), ArrayAccess, ClassInstanceCreation, ConditionalExpression, CastExpression
+ArrayCreation (with new), ArrayInitializer (no new), ArrayAccess, ClassInstanceCreation, ConditionalExpression, CastExpression, FieldAccess,

 ## AST Nodes used by uKnit